prescottprue/react-redux-firebase/docs/queries.md

 # Queries

-Query listeners are attached by using the `firebaseConnect` higher order component. `firebaseConnect` accepts an array of paths for which to create queries.
-When listening to paths, it is possible to modify the query with any of [Firebase's included query methods](https://firebase.google.com/docs/reference/js/firebase.database.Query).
+## Creating

+Firebase Real Time Database queries can be created in two ways:

+* Automatically - Using `firebaseConnect` HOC (manages mounting/unmounting)
+* Manually - Using `watchEvents` or `watchEvent` (requires managing of listeners)

+### Automatically

-Query listeners are attached by using the `firebaseConnect` higher order component. `firebaseConnect` accepts an array of paths for which to create queries.
+`firebaseConnect` accepts an array of paths for which to create queries.
 When listening to paths, it is possible to modify the query with any of [Firebase's included query methods](https://firebase.google.com/docs/reference/js/firebase.database.Query).

 **NOTE:**
 By default the results of queries are stored in redux under the path of the query.
 If you would like to change where the query results are stored in redux, use [`storeAs` (more below)](#storeAs).